 On top of those things, think about the story as a whole.
 Does every scene add to the story?
 Are there any that you don’t need anymore or can combine?
 Are there events you describe through dialogue that should just be their own scene?

 Next, you rewrite.
 Go through the whole text and change it so that it’s consistent.
 Depending on how long it took to write, you may even need to adjust the writing style in places.
-Go through line by line and make sure that the story is coherent.
+Go through scene by scene and make sure that the story is coherent.

 This will probably involve writing additional scenes to remove unnecessary plot devices or tropes, explain events, and put everything in the correct order.
 It could include removing scenes that seemed like a great idea at the time, characters that you loved, and subplots that you debated making the main plot.
 It will probably be as much work as actually writing the book in the first place, and you’ll be trying to reference all the different parts of the book to tie it together.